Overview

 Built-in Components and Behavior

-- Background Audio Player: Plays gentle “thinking” sounds during LLM processing to indicate the bot is working.
+- Background Audio Player: Plays gentle “thinking” keyboard sounds during LLM processing to indicate the bot is working.

 - Tool Invocation: Voice commands can trigger registered tools and return spoken responses.